-Of the over 600 defendants charged, 165 were medical professionals, including 32 doctors who allegedly participated in healthcare fraud schemes involving prescribing and distributing opiois and other necrotics.
+on use on a woo weenwaam vanaged, rog were meesse protessionals, including 32 doctors who allegedly participated in healthcare fraud schemes involving prescribing and distributing opticids and other ancorolis.

-The charges jointly announced by the OIG and DoJ also involved claims submitted to Medicare Medicaid, TRICARE, and private insurance companies for medically unnecessary prescription drugs that were oftentimes never purchased or given to patients.
+Medicaid, TRICARE, and private invariance companies for medically unnecessary prescription drugs that were oftentimes never purchased or given to patients.